kesiev/beastparty/README.md

   * Rules must be straightforward, possibly inspired by famous deckbuilding games (In this case I've got inspired by [Darwin Kastle](https://boardgamegeek.com/boardgamedesigner/4059/darwin-kastle)'s [Star Realms](https://www.starrealms.com/))
   * The game must be a 2-players game and the coded version must be played versus the computer
   * The computer AI must be challenging enough to force the player on understanding the rules and building some simple strategy to win
+  * **(Added during the second review)** The game must feature a 2-players mode

 ## Credits

   * [Sgananzium](http://www.sgananzium.it/), [TeOoh!](https://it-it.facebook.com/RecensioniMinute) and [Alkyla](https://www.youtube.com/channel/UCC7NoaDQUH4tTLxCeVZm0oQ) for spreading passion, information, culture and fun about board gaming here in Italy
-  * [Darwin Kastle](https://boardgamegeek.com/boardgamedesigner/4059/darwin-kastle) for his super compact, flexible, clever and fun card games.
+  * [Darwin Kastle](https://boardgamegeek.com/boardgamedesigner/4059/darwin-kastle) for his super compact, flexible, clever and fun card games
   * **Stefano Caroli**, **Massimo Emmanuele** and **Romolo Camplani** for sharing fun and thoughts on board games during lunch breaks
   * [Bianca](http://www.linearkey.net/) for sharing her life with me